 Al increases life science capabilities and lowers tacit knowledge necessary to perform tedious laboratory tasks.
 As the development of technologies accelerates and access to these technologies increases, the possibility of biological weapons attacks and other high-consequence biological events also increases.
-The convergence of Al and the life sciences poses numerous risks that we know of now, and more will arise as time goes on.
-It is now possible to use openly available Al and large language models to help develop novel pathogens and biological weapons.
-For example, when researchers changed the parameter of an Al model used for drug development, they also found that the model could produce compounds for existing and novel chemical weapons.
+The convergence of AI and the life sciences poses numerous risks that we know of now, and more will arise as time goes on.
+It is now possible to use openly available AI and large language models to help develop novel pathogens and biological weapons.
+For example, when researchers changed the parameter of an AI model used for drug development, they also found that the model could produce compounds for existing and novel chemical weapons.64

-Humanity can use AI tools for every step in the synthetic biology development cycle.
-We can also use AI during the design step of this cycle to identify optimal mutations that could enhance a pathogen's severity.
+Humanity can use AI tools for every step in the synthetic biology development cycle.65 We can also use AI during the design step of this cycle to identify optimal mutations that could enhance a pathogen's severity.
 It can not only assist in the design step of the process, but it can also support the building and testing phases to lesser degrees.
 The rise of AI-enabled cloud labs to automate procedures that previously required firsthand knowledge to perform tasks could further widen the pool of individuals performing certain biology experiments.
 Cloud labs could allow a malicious actor to conduct synthesis and subsequent tests undetected and more easily.
 Bad actors may soon be able to use these technologies and advancements to perform completely hands-off, in silico designing, building, and testing of a novel or recreated pathogen.

-The American Association for the Advancement of Science Center for Science, Technology, and Security Policy, the FBI Biological Countermeasures Unit, and the United Nations Interregional Crime and Justice Research Institute produced a risk assessment framework for big data in the life sciences in 2015.
-Other US departments and agencies, such as the DOC, NIST, DOD, HHS, and DHS Cybersecurity and Infrastructure Security Agency (CISA) should also play a significant role in addressing these risks.
+The American Association for the Advancement of Science Center for Science, Technology, and Security Policy, the FBI Biological Countermeasures Unit, and the United Nations Interregional Crime and Justice Research Institute produced a risk assessment framework for big data in the life sciences in 2015.66 Other US departments and agencies, such as the Department of Commerce National Institute for Standards and Technology, DOD, HHS, and DHS Cybersecurity and Infrastructure Security Agency (CISA) should also play a significant role in addressing these risks.
 Since then, big data, AI tools, and the life sciences have advanced significantly.
 The Nation urgently needs to develop new risk assessment frameworks and regulatory policies to prevent potential catastrophic biological events as these technologies converge.

 Al will change the technology innovation landscape profoundly.
 It will catalyze unprecedented opportunities for US competitiveness to address grand challenge problems in health, agriculture, and environmental sustainability.
-These accomplishments will also provide a powerful vehicle for soft diplomacy in US-led global development initiatives to counter China's Belt-and-Road initiative.
+These accomplishments will also provide a powerful vehicle for soft diplomacy in USled global development initiatives to counter China's Belt-and-Road initiative.
 Al will also dramatically expand dual-use threats and the need for new surveillance technologies and regulatory oversight policies.

 While the White House acknowledges that AI represents an inflection point that will test political and technical leadership on multiple fronts, few federal departments or agencies are positioned to address its convergence with biodefense.
+Apart from DOD, no federal department or agency has clearly articulated a vision for their AI strategy.
 Industry, in contrast, has made AI a high priority for investment.
 The United States should reasonably view China as a peer or perhaps ahead of the US in AI applications in multiple fields (e.g., biotechnology, synthetic biology) affecting biodefense and the bioeconomy.